 - Yellowish or jaundiced-looking skin; skin may also appear dull

 - Fingernails turning white

-If you’ve noticed any of the above signs of elder malnutrition in a loved one, or you just suspect that they’re not getting enough to eat, there is something you can do.
-Start by talking to your loved one and asking them about their meals.
-Ask them about the quality of food, and whether or not they feel full after they’ve eaten.
-If, after speaking with them, you still feel as though elder malnutrition is occurring in the nursing home, call an attorney at Breyer Law Offices, P.C. at (602) 267-1280.
+If you’ve noticed any of the above signs of elder malnutrition in your loved ones, or you just suspect that they’re not getting enough to eat, there is something you can do.
+Start by talking to loved ones and asking about the meals being served by nursing home staff.
+Ask about the quality of food, and whether or not they feel full after they’ve eaten.
+If you feel as though elder malnutrition is occurring in the nursing home, call an attorney at Breyer Law Offices, P.C.

-Get a Free Consultation from The Husband & Wife Law Team
+Get a Free Consultation from The Husband and Wife Law Team

-At Breyer Law Offices, P.C. we’ll review your case and call in our team of doctors and nutritional experts that will also review your loved one’s case.
-If they feel that elder malnutrition is taking place at the nursing home, we’ll take it to court and get you the results you’re looking for.
-We’ve done it before when we were prepared to take Desert Sky Health to court, and 98% of the cases we take on get positive results.
-Don’t spend another minute watching your loved one suffer.
-Call our Phoenix nursing home abuse lawyers today at (602) 267-1280, and get your loved one the compensation they deserve.
+At Breyer Law Offices, P.C., we’ll review your case and call in our team of doctors and nutritional experts who will also review your loved one’s case.
+If they feel that elder malnutrition is taking place at the nursing home, we’ll take it to court and get compensation for your loved one’s suffering.
+Call our Phoenix nursing home abuse lawyers today, at (602) 267-1280 to get a free case evaluation.